Lilreposurfer/MORPH-Mtb-Shiny-application/README.md

 - A table with the ranked candidate genes.
 Each gene gets a score and a description from NCBI

 This list of candidate genes can be downloaded in a .txt file by clicking the download link underneath the start button.
-The inputs can be reset with the Reset inputs button.
+The application can be restarted by clicking the "New analysis" button.

 Because the calculations can take some time, a spinning flower is shown while the application is working.